 We’re here to help!
 Please email the Graduate Student Service Center, or call us at (413) 545-0722.

 Interested in taking a single class or obtaining a graduate certificate?

 Learn more about becoming a Non-Degree Student.

 Applying to more than one degree?

 You must provide separate applications and fees for each program, but only one set of credentials (e.g. transcripts and test scores).
 Please do not submit more than one application to the same department (e.g. master's and doctoral, different concentrations, etc.).

 Making Graduate School Affordable.

 Your goal of attending graduate school at UMass Amherst is within your reach.
-Learn more about financial assistance and tuition and fees for graduate students, and be sure to check your program’s page for funding opportunities, and search UMass Amherst Scholarships.
+Learn more about financial assistance and tuition and fees for graduate students, be sure to check your program’s page for funding opportunities, and search UMass Amherst Scholarships.